Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Payment for Unused Annual Leave

-Upon layoff, a faculty member is paid for up to 44 days (352 hours) of unused annual leave in lump sum, unless the faculty member requests in writing that annual leave credits be retained pending re-employment.
-For faculty members who are re-employed by the University within 12 calendar months following layoff, all unused annual leave is restored to the faculty member, provided the faculty member requests such action in writing and repays the full amount of any lump sum leave payment received at the time of layoff.
-Faculty members who are not reemployed within 12 calendar months following layoff and who elected to retain their annual leave pending re-employment are paid for up to 44 days (352 hours) of unused annual leave at the calendar rate the faculty member was earning as of the faculty member’s last day of work.
+Upon layoff, a faculty member is paid for up to a lifetime maximum of 352 hours of unused annual leave unless the faculty member requests in writing that annual leave credits be retained pending re-employment.
+For faculty members who are re-employed by the University within 12 calendar months following a layoff, all unused annual leave is restored to the faculty member, provided the faculty member requests such action in writing and repays the full amount of any lump-sum leave payment received at the time of layoff.
+Faculty members who are not reemployed within 12 calendar months following a layoff, and who elected to retain their annual leave pending re-employment, are paid for up to a lifetime maximum of 352 hours of unused annual leave at the salary rate the faculty member was earning upon layoff.

 Upon re-employment within 100 days, all unused annual leave is restored to the faculty member, provided the faculty member requests such action in writing and repays the full amount of any lump-sum leave payment received.